 The first event for the MCU was the fire at Market Street Tire in Lake Park on December 20, 2018.
 While there, the MCU worked communications for the event and served as a warm place for those involved with the incident.
 Responders were on scene all night and into the following morning while temperatures hovered in the mid-thirties.
 Personnel with Lake Park Rescue oversaw rehab for the firefighters at the MCU and made sure there was plenty of coffee and hot chocolate on hand.
 Local businesses supplied hot food and other items for the firefighters.

-The MCU was used again in March in Milford and was used as a command post for the flooding operations in the Airport Drive area.
+The MCU was used in March of 2019 as a command post for the flooding operations in the Airport Drive area of Milford.